jijmodeling

 >>> import jijmodeling as jm

->>> a = jm.Placeholder("a", ndim=2)
+>>> a = problem.Placeholder("a", ndim=2)

 >>> a[123]

-A class representing a half-open interval.
+A class representing a decision variable in a mathematical model.

 .